ManMetGames/ProgrammingEssentials/docs/Lessons/functions.md

 <h3>Task</h3>
 <blockquote>
-Add two more if statements to change the movement variable to 1 and -1, depending on whether the 'a' or 'd' key is pressed.
+Add two more if statements to change the movement variable to 1 and -1, depending on whether the ‘a’ or ‘d’ key is pressed.
 Remember to also make sure the movementY variable is set to 0, as we don’t want the snake to move diagonally.

 If you're unsure how to get this working, watch the video below, but make sure to re-cover this chapter to make sure you understand how to use if statements.
 </blockquote>